RyanYuuki/AnymeX/README.md

 ## 📜 **License**

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more information.

 ## 📬 **Contact**

-For any questions or feedback, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or feedback, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).

 ---

-Feel free to modify and personalize this README to better fit your app and preferences!
+Feel free to tweak this further as needed!